orcsnren/leetcode-solutions/README.md

 # Leetcode Solutions

-This repository contains efficient leetcode solutions of the leetcode problems / challenges
+This repository contains efficient leetcode solutions of the leetcode problems / challenges.

 ## Algorithms